 Download the template!
 The link is at the bottom of this article.
 You can open it using Excel or Google Sheets.

 Enter your figures into the indicated cells on the template, and the green cells will auto-calculate based on your entries.
-If you are using accounting software, your forecast should match your chart of accounts, so make sure you update the cell names accordingly.
+Your forecast should match your chart of accounts, so make sure you update the cell names accordingly.

 Update your forecast